Optimal queue-size scaling in switched networks: Insensitivity in stochastic networks

-where, recall that $\bmm-\be_i$ is the same as $\bmm$ at all but the $i$th component; its $i$th component equals $m_i - 1$. {The bandwidth allocation {$\bphi(\bmm)$} is the stationary throughput of jobs on the routes of a multi-class queueing network (described above), conditional on there being $\bmm$ jobs on each route.}
+where, recalling that $\mathbf{m}-\be_i$ is the same as $\mathbf{m}$ at all but the $i$th component, its $i$th component equals $m_i - 1$.
+The bandwidth allocation {$\bphi (\mathbf{m})$} is the stationary throughput of jobs on the routes of a multi-class queuing network (described above), conditional on there being $\mathbf{m}$ jobs on each route.

-\emph{A priori} it is not clear if the above described bandwidth allocation is even admissible (i.e., satisfies \eqref{eq:feasible}). {This can be argued as follows.
-The $\bphi(\bmm)$ can be related to the stationary throughput of a multi-class network with a finite number of jobs, $\bmm$, on each route.
+A priori it is not clear if the above described bandwidth allocation is even admissible, that is, satisfies \eqref{eqfeasible}. {This can be argued as follows.
+The $\bphi(\mathbf{m})$ can be related to the stationary throughput of a multi-class network with a finite number of jobs, $\mathbf{m}$, on each route.
 Under this scenario (due to finite number of jobs), each queue must be stable.
-Therefore, the load on each queue, $\bR\bphi(\bmm)$, must be less than the overall system capacity $\bC$.
+Therefore, the load on each queue, $\bR\bphi(\mathbf{m})$, must be less than the overall system capacity $\bC $.
 That is, the allocation is admissible.
-The precise argument along these lines is provided in, for example, \cite[Corollary 2]{KMW} and \cite[Lemma 4.1]{walton}. }
+The precise argument along these lines is provided in, for example, \cite{KMW}, Corollary 2 and \cite{walton}, Lemma 4.1. }

 The SFA induces a product-form invariant distribution for the number of packets waiting in the bandwidth-sharing network and is insensitive.
-We summarize this in the following result. \begin{theorem} Consider a bandwidth-sharing network with $\bR\blambda < \bC$.
-Under the SFA policy described above, the Markov process $\bY(t)$ is positive {(Harris)} recurrent and $\bM(t)$ has a unique stationary probability distribution $\bpi$ given by
+We summarize this in the following result. \begin{theorem} Consider a bandwidth-sharing network with $\bR\bolds{\lambda}< \bC$.
+Under the SFA policy described above, the Markov process $\bY(t)$ is positive {(Harris)} recurrent, and $\bM(t)$ has a unique stationary probability distribution ${\bolds {\pi}}$ given by

 where